-The "Springloaded" model is historically a platform to showcase all talent from levels 4-7 with the professional Teaching Artists and Trainees.
-Because of venue restrictions due to COVID-19, this performance model will be merged with "Summer Dance" at the Levitt Shell on July 01, 2021 for Levels 5-7.
+The "Springloaded" model has historically been a platform to showcase all talent from levels 4-7 with the professional Teaching Artists and Trainees.
+Because of venue restrictions due to COVID-19, this performance will be merged with "Summer Dance" at the Levitt Shell on July 01, 2021 for Levels 5-7.
 If restrictions remain in place, we will adapt, communicating with families and our audience.
 Please stay tuned as we reimagine a performance outlet for younger dancers.

 Springloaded (Reimagined) 2020

 Springloaded (Reimagined) is a virtual rendition of our annual spring performance.

 Premiered on Saturday, June 20th at 7pm on Youtube.